 Types of Gable Roof

-Here, the different types of gable roof are as follows
+Here, the different types of gable roof, including gable roof design and gable roof types, are as follows

 - Box Gable Roofs

 - Gable Roof With Shed Roof Addition

 Also, Read: Top 10 Best Cement Companies In India 2022

 The gable roof structure section of a box gable roof, a variant of gable type roof, is boxed at the end, with a triangular extension, known as the gable end roof, at either end of the house.
 This form is very similar to a regular gable roof, however the triangle element of the design is more distinct.

 The entrance door is usually located under the gable meaning ‘triangular end’, of a front gable roof, a type of gable style roof.
 This is a frequent element in Colonial-style homes, but it is growing in popularity as a design.